revbayes/revbayes.github.io/home/gui_setup.md

 {% section RStudio %}

 Compile or download RevBayes as appropriate for your system above.
-Add RevBayes to your system path.
+Note where on your computer it is stored.

 Download [R](https://cran.rstudio.com/) and [RStudio](https://rstudio.com/products/rstudio/download/).
 Once these are downloaded, start RStudio.
 Install the `remotes` package.
 We will also install the package `usethis` to aid with installation: